Memo to: Mayor and Board of Aldermen

 From: Mark A. Stephens, City Manager

 1. Meeting opened by Mayor Dana E. Outlaw.
-Prayer Coordinated by Alderman White.
+Prayer Coordinated by Alderman Kinsey.
 Pledge of Allegiance.

 2. Roll Call.

 3. Considering Adopting a Resolution Calling for a Public Hearing on the Proposed Budget for Fiscal Year 2018-19